-- Maybe there could more comprehensive itineraries of offbeat locations… or hidden gems in mainstream tourist locations…
+- Maybe there could be more comprehensive itineraries of offbeat locations, or hidden gems in mainstream tourist locations.

 - More travel guides for cities!
 I love those.

-- Travel products – value (price and quality) esp. walking shoes (comfort, weather), clothing, love getting hints, info/how and what to do/not do.
+- Travel products – value (price and quality) especially walking shoes (comfort, weather), clothing.
+I love getting hints, info, how and what to do/not do.

 - Extracts and teasers such as Facebook posts and also on the blog posts key learning points to allow you to enjoy the site even when having limited time.

 - Be inclusive.
-To much focus on solo women travelers.
+Too much focus on solo women travelers.
 Include concerns for gay travelers’ safety and inclusivity.

 How you engage with Solo Traveler: These are the top four ways that people engage with the information we share.